You can use iNMR and iNMR reader to work on your Mac with all kinds of NMR spectra coming from a

 Combine several spectra into a single picture or poster.

-To learn how to use iNMR, in addition to using this manual you can consult the web site www.inmr.net, where you will find a wealth of information.
-Important information is also contained in the help tips that appear when you hover briefly with the mouse over a button or menu item.
+To learn how to use iNMR, in addition to this manual you can consult the web site www.inmr.net, where you will find a wealth of information.
+Useful information is also contained in the help tips that appear when you hover briefly with the mouse over a button or, if you have a Mac, over a menu item.

-In the iNMR reader the following commands are permanently disabled: Save, Save All, Export, Export All, Process Folder, Console and all the console commands.
-Apple Script is not implemented.
-The Spotlight plugin and the QuickLook plugin are not included.
+In the iNMR reader the following commands are permanently disabled: Save, Save All, Export, Export All, Console and all the console commands.
+The Spotlight plugin and the QuickLook plugin are not included neither in iNMR reader nor in iNMR for Windows.
 This manual refers to iNMR full edition.
 However, most of the information is still valid for iNMR reader.